Doankt/aoc-2022/SOLUTION_NOTES.md

 For part 1, I tried to implement a recursive search only to realize this was the brute force method and would not be viable for larger inputs.

+After revisiting the solution, this is definitely something I had learned in the past.
+The overall logic was there, but my initial implementation was neglecting to use a queue for BFS.

+Also seen that Dijkstra's was possible to use here with all paths being weight 1, though it would still be better to use DFS here.
+If the following days include path weights, I suspect that Dijkstra's will come into play.

 ## Day 13

+Immediately thought about some recursive function when reading this problem.
+Though this function feels poorly designed as a bool is returned if we should continue processing, and an int is returned as the final result.

 ## Day 14